This document applies only to full-time employees, not to part-time employees.

 Evening and Weekend Work

-Occasionally, a full-time employee may be asked to begin work before their regular start time or to continue work past their regular end time, particularly in the case of a large onsite project.
-In very rare cases, a full-time employee may be asked to work on a weekend.
-All work time will be compensated.
+Occasionally, a technician may be asked to begin work before their regular start time or to continue work past their regular end time, particularly in the case of a large onsite project.
+In very rare cases, a technician may be asked to work on a weekend.

 Overtime